ScottGeek/CommanderGQL/README.md

 To test the API, one should really try Insomnia https://insomnia.rest/.
 This API tester appears to have a good interface for running API endpoints.
 But of course this is not required.
 When using Hot Chocolate, there is an interface that comes built in.

-The "Banana Cake Pop" fond on http://localhost:5000/graphql/
+The "Banana Cake Pop" found on http://localhost:5000/graphql/

 ![Image of Banana Cake Pop](Docs/Images/screenshot-localhost-5000-graphql-1614200851329.png)